facebookresearch/shumai/CONTRIBUTING.md

 # Formatting

-Please use js-beautify for TypeScript and JavaScript files, and black for Python files
+Typescript and Javascript files are formatted using Prettier/ESLint; please use black for Python files

 ```
-bun js-beautify --indent-size 2 $(find . -name "*.ts")
-bun js-beautify --indent-size 2 $(find . -name "*.js")
+bun format
 black $(find . -name "*.py")
 ```